 In the early 1950s, designers Charles and Ray Eames painstakingly arranged penny cars, pencils, pills, and papers to photograph for their House of Cards construction set.
 They probably never imagined that decades later, thousands of children and adults in the Milwaukee region would meticulously decorate their own House of Cards, let alone that these cards would be installed together in a towering spiral at the Milwaukee Art Museum in conjunction with the exhibition Serious Play: Design in Midcentury America.

 Throughout the month of January, families who visited the Kohl’s Art Generation Studio made art for other kids to enjoy by contributing to a community mural that is displayed at Penfield Montessori Academy.

 There are some things in the Museum that are always changing—exhibition galleries, works on paper, portrait miniatures.
 But sometimes we make smaller changes to those galleries that seem to be “permanent”.
 For instance, every once in a while, individual artworks disappear from the walls and are replaced by others.
 Have you ever wondered why?

 The Milwaukee Art Museum, like many other large museums, has so much art that it is impossible to display it all at once; there is just not enough space in the galleries.
-Instead, the museum often rotates their installations, allowing … Continue reading

 Mrs. M.––––– ’s Cabinet is currently featuring an installation that was developed by University of Wisconsin-Milwaukee students enrolled in the course “Curating Mrs. M.––––– ’s World.”
 The project resulted in the display of seven acquisitions by the Chipstone Foundation.
 The exhibition opened to the public on Sunday, December 18th and will run throughout the spring.